Andy Dean Photography / Shutterstock.com

 garagestock / Shutterstock.com

 Raising your score makes you eligible for a better interest rate on a mortgage.
-It could take as long as a year to improve that score.
+It could take as long as a year to improve your score.

 FICO (the Fair Isaac Corporation), the company that invented the score that bears its name, has a loan savings calculator that shows how much you can save by improving your credit score.
 The calculator displays six ranges of credit scores, from highest (760-850) to lowest (620-639).
 Alongside the scores are typical mortgage interest rates currently offered to borrowers with those scores.

-We tried the calculator at the end of October.
+We tried the calculator at the beginning of November.
 To borrow $300,000, for instance:

 How’s that for a money-saving difference?
-Having one of the highest credit scores shaves $282 a month off the mortgage payment compared with a score in the lowest bracket.
-The total bill for a bottom-rung credit score is more than $100,000 in extra interest paid over the life of the mortgage.
+Having one of the highest credit scores shaves $297 a month off the mortgage payment compared with a score in the lowest bracket.
+The total bill for a bottom-rung credit score is around $107,000 in extra interest paid over the life of the mortgage.

 Try using the calculator yourself to see the savings differences at various credit score ranges.
 It’ll make you a believer.